scratchspec/scratchspec.github.io/README.md

 This section documents each and every block in Scratch, and its precise functionality.

 > How to organize and refer to these blocks is up for debate.
-Naming headings for blocks by opcode could work but may seem too cryptic.
+Naming headings for blocks by opcode could work (and probably will) but may seem too cryptic.
 Feel free to offer insight!

 ### Example block